Feudalism in Pakistan: In Mughal Empire

-1887 – Punjab Tenancy Act 1887

-1901 – Land Alienation Act

-As the chronology above shows, the acquisition of land by the British was a gradual process, dictated by their military conquests over the Undivided India.
 This acquisition of lands – and its pattern – determined the method of revenue collection that the colonial power opted for, beginning with the diwani, the first time the British gained the right to collect revenue from local land.
 In due time, with the introduction of the British Raj, they would stamp their legal authority over the Undivided India by introducing a number of reforms that would systematically create a new breed of intermediaries in the revenue system.